mubbasherahmad/Dynamic-Web-Scraper-Using-Crew-AI-and-Ollama/README.md

-# Dynamic Web Scraper Using Ollama Model
+# Dynamic Web Scraper Using Crew AI and Ollama

 ## Introduction